 Here is a quick summary of the way in which values affect a number of important behavioral processes

 Motivation.
 When thinking about motivation as a behavioral choice process, we most often turn to the Expectancy Theory of motivation.
-One of the three components of this modle is the the valance, or value, of the expected outcomes of a behavioral choice.
+One of the three components of this model is the valance, or value, of the expected outcomes of a behavioral choice.
 An individual's value structure has very strong influence on the valance attached to various outcomes.

 Decision Making.
-The decision making process is comprised of three components; Criteria, alternatives, and cause and effect beliefs (theories).
+The decision making process is composed of three components; Criteria, alternatives, and cause and effect beliefs (theories).
 The value structure of individuals influences the weight or importance of various criteria used to make decisions.

 Conflict.
 Conflict between individuals and groups is a function of either disagreement about theories or interests.
 The strength of or importance of a party's interests are a function of value structure.

 Ethics.
 Values, both private and public, play a central role in determining what behaviors and choices are viewed as ethical or unethical by members of a culture.